Last factual update: 1 June 2026. Link update: 8 June 2026.

 What is the CATVI visitor centre?

-The CATVI is the newer visitor centre built to handle arrivals, ticketing, services, and artisan sales in a more organised way.
+The CATVI is the newer visitor centre designed to organise arrivals, ticketing, services, and artisan sales at Chichén Itzá.

 For local sellers and guides, the same change can feel risky.
-If the main flow of tourists moves away from the old access and into a new controlled centre, the money moves too.
+If the main flow of visitors moves away from the traditional entrance and into a new controlled centre, the money moves too.

-The old Parador Turístico vs. the new CATVI
+The old entrance vs. the new CATVI system

-For years, the traditional access area near the old Parador Turístico has been part of the visitor experience at Chichén Itzá.
+For years, the traditional access area near the old Parador Turístico has been part of the Chichén Itzá visitor experience.
 It has also been an important place for local commerce.

-Many artisans and vendors have worked around this area for a long time.
-They know where tourists walk, where groups gather, where buses arrive, and where people pause before or after seeing the ruins.
+Artisans and vendors know where tourists walk, where buses arrive, where guides gather, and where people stop before or after visiting the ruins.

 The new CATVI changes that geography.